Toni Arden

 Antoinette Ardizzone (February 15, 1924 - May 29, 2012), known professionally as Toni Arden, was an American traditional pop singer.

-Family
+Often described as "a little girl with a big voice," Toni Arden enjoyed a long and productive career of recording and performing which began when she was a mere 15 years old and continued into the new millennium.

+Early life

-Arden was born in New York City.
-Her father, Phillip Ardizzone, was a singer with the Metropolitan Opera and La Scala.
+Arden was born in New York City, the youngest of three children to Phillip Ardizzone, a singer from Milano with the Metropolitan Opera and La Scala and Sabina Ardizzone, originally from Palermo.
 Her brother, Jan Arden, was also a singer.
 The siblings teamed up for night club performances in the late 1950s.
+Her parents met in Italy before emigrating to the United States, where they settled in Greenwich Village, New York City, to raise their family.
+Arden grew up in a musical household.

 Career

-Early years

-Arden became a big band singer in the 1940s, singing with Al Trace, Joe Reichman, Ray Bloch and Shep Fields.
+Arden was primarily known as a big band singer in the 1940s, singing with musicians such as Al Trace, Joe Reichman, Ray Bloch and Shep Fields.
+Vic Damone called her "the greatest girl singer in the world."
+Frank Sinatra called her "a singer's singer."

 Recording

 She started recording as a soloist in 1946 for the minor National Records company.
 After her appearance on the early television talent series Doorway to Fame, Arden signed her first solo recording contract with a major record label, Columbia Records, in 1949 (Arden was arguably the only performer out of 20,000 over Doorway to Fame's two-year run on air to become relatively famous); at Columbia, she had several hits including "I Can Dream, Can't I?" (which reached No. 7 on the Billboard charts), "Too Young" (which reached No. 15), "Kiss of Fire" (which reached No. 14) and "I'm Yours" (which reached No. 24).
 CD compilations of these earlier recordings can be found on the Sepia Records label and a two-CD set released by Jasmine Records.
+Her recording of "Too Young" was used in the soundtrack of the 1952 Akira Kurosawa film Ikiru.

-In the mid-1950s she moved to Decca Records, where her biggest selling record (her only million-seller) was "Padre" in 1958, which peaked at No. 13.
-LP albums included Miss Toni Arden, Besame!, Sing a Song of Italy and Italian Gold.
+In the mid-1950s she signed with Decca Records, where her biggest selling record (her only million-seller) was "Padre" in 1958, which peaked at No. 13.
+LP albums included Miss Toni Arden, Besame!
+Toni in Latin America, Sing a Song of Italy and Italian Gold.
 She sang in both Italian and English.
 The first two albums have been compiled on a second CD by the Sepia Records label.
 She also recorded briefly for RCA Victor and Mercury Records.
-Her last album, My World is You (on GPRT Records), featured the compositions of Gladys Shelley.
+Her last album, released in 1981 titled My World is You (on GPRT Records), featured the compositions of Gladys Shelley.